 Japanese vs German knives – What’s the difference?

-When it comes to the actual steel itself, Japanese blades tend to be made with a higher carbon steel which causes them to be harder, but more brittle.
-They often require more care, higher maintenance and frequent sharpening.
-In comparison, German knives are made with a softer steel – it won’t need sharpening as much, but the blade won’t be quite as sharp either.
+When it comes to the actual steel itself, Japanese blades tend to be made with higher carbon steel which causes them to be harder, but more brittle.
+They often require more care, higher maintenance, and frequent sharpening.
+In comparison, German knives are made with softer steel – it won’t need sharpening as much, but the blade won’t be quite as sharp either.

 The shape and build of the knives themselves are also different.
 A lot of German knives are made with a full tang, which means a single piece of steel runs from the tip to the very edge of the handle.
 This gives the user exceptional balance and support.
 They are also likely to have a bolster for comfort, whereas Japanese knives are designed with a straighter handle.
 They are also designed with a straighter blade to account for cleaner, more concise cuts, whereas the blade of German knives is often curved to allow for rocking cuts.